thnguyencit/stock-pred/README.md

 This code is the implementation of the paper **An Effective Way for Taiwanese Stock Price prediction: Boosting the performance with Machine Learning Techniques**

-Please cite this articale, if the code can help you
+Please cite this articale, if the code can help you.

 Nguyen HT, Tran TB, Bui PHD.
 An effective way for Taiwanese stock price prediction: Boosting the performance with machine learning techniques.
 Concurrency Computat Pract Exper.
 2021;e6437. https://doi.org/10.1002/cpe.6437